 - Foster client-centered experiences – It’s important to do everything in your power to focus on your client throughout the process by involving them and centering their unique needs.
 When your client can text questions without having to schedule a call or draft a formal email, they’ll feel like part of your team, a true participant in the legal process.

 - Improve engagement – Phone calls go unanswered.
 Important messages get lost in a sea of emails.
 Texting, however, is proven to increase engagement and keep the line of client communication open and active.
 People are attached to their phones at all hours of the day.
 This translates to a surprising 98% open rate for text messages sent from businesses compared to just 22% for email.
-While email remains a crucial part of your customer service repertoire, you can use business texting to make clients engaged participants throughout the duration of your collaborative work.
+While email remains a crucial part of your customer service repertoire once you’re done starting your business in Indiana, you can use business texting to make clients engaged participants throughout the duration of your collaborative work.

 - Save time – In a world where virtual connectivity is key, texting your clients can be one of the easiest ways to keep them informed.
 Drafting an email can be a tiresome, time-consuming process that you typically would prefer to do from your office.
 If you need to provide an answer, ask a question, or schedule something quickly, a text message to your clients can save everyone precious time and money.

 - Drive new leads – By keeping your clients happy and engaged, you will encourage them to recommend your firm to their own clients and industry partners, resulting in better lead generation for lawyers.
 If you’re already using SMS to communicate with clients, it’s also a potential tool for new client legal intake.

 Remember—loyalty isn’t just a two-way street.
 It’s an ever-widening network of relationships that depend on the human connections you build through open, honest, and dedicated work.
 Open communication is key to building it.